liborty/rstats/README.md

 ## Trait MutVecg

-A select few of the `Stats` and `Vecg` methods (e.g. mutable vector addition, subtraction and multiplication) are reimplemented under these traits, so that they can mutate `self` in-place.
+A select few of the `Stats` and `Vecg` methods (e.g. mutable vector addition, subtraction and multiplication) are reimplemented under this trait, so that they can mutate `self` in-place.
 This is more efficient and convenient in some circumstances, such as in vector iterative methods.

 ## Trait Vecu8

 Some vector algebra as above that can be more efficient when the end type happens to be u8 (bytes).
-They have u8 appended to their names to avoid confusion with Vecg methods.
+These methods have u8 appended to their names to avoid confusion with Vecg methods.
+These specific algorithms are different to their generic equivalents in Vecg.

 * Frequency count of bytes by their values (histogram, pdf, jointpdf)
-* Entropy, jointentropy, independence (different algorithms to those in Vecg)
+* Entropy, jointentropy, independence.

 ## Trait VecVec